arindam-mazumdar/microarray_age_sex/README.md

     - Check the download.sh script
 - Process the .CEL files to convert raw expression values to $z$-score
     - check the get_z_score_parallel.r
 - Build an ML model which determines the sex bias in a given age group and  vice-versa.
+I used a simple Logistic Regression and used its accuracy score as a sex bias score
     - check the *model.ipynb* notebook
 - Show results of age/sex bias for every particular gene.
     - check the *results.ipynb* notebook